mijkami/Laravel-Sorty/readme.md

 - Create an new database (named for example `sorty`, using a tool like phpmyadmin)
 - Copy `.env.example` file to `.env` on the root folder
 - Open your `.env` file and change the database name (`DB_DATABASE`), username (`DB_USERNAME`) and password (`DB_PASSWORD`) fields corresponding to your configuration
-- Run the following commands:
+- Run the following commands on your cmd or terminal in the project folder:
 - `php artisan key:generate`
 - `php artisan migrate`
 - `php artisan db:seed`